 The complainant may not appeal because they disagree with a complaint not being upheld, unless they also have one or more of the grounds for appeal.
-The complainant should submit their appeal in writing to the Chief Executive, who will determine whether grounds for appeal exist.
+The complainant should submit their appeal in writing to the Chief Executive (or another appointed Trustee where a conflict of interest is identified), who will determine whether grounds for appeal exist.